MBulli/SmartCommandlineArgs/MarketplaceOverview.md

 Open the tool window via:
 View → Other Windows → Commandline Arguments

-If the window is open or minimized the commandline arguments should not be edited via the project properties.
-Changes which are made in the window are applied to all project configurations (Release/Debug etc.) of the current startup project.
+The extension must be enabled manually from within the extension window when opening a solution for the first time.
+This behaviour can be chnaged via the [Options](#user-content-options).
+The extension can be disabled via the [Settings](#user-content-settings).
+If the extions is enabled it controls command line arguments, environment variables, working directory, and/or the launch app depending on the 'Manage *' settings/options.
+The project/launch configuration is changed every time items are changed in the extension window or the program is launched.

 ### Interface (Toolwindow Buttons)
 - **Add**: Add new line (Command Line Argument or Environment Variable)